edinSahbaz/edinSahbaz/README.md

 **`Software and Web Developer`**

 I'm a full-stack web and software developer building my version of the digital world one step at a time.
 All coding projects are made from the ground up, from planning and designing to solving real-life problems with code.
-Most of my projects are private, but here you can find a small sample of my public repositories.
+Most of my projects are private, but here you can find a small sample of my public repositories which primarily consists of older projects I created while learning new technologies.

    <p align="left">
       <a href="https://github.com/ForrestKnight?tab=followers">